huggingface/hub-docs/docs/api-inference/tasks/question-answering.md

 - [deepset/roberta-base-squad2](https://huggingface.co/deepset/roberta-base-squad2): A robust baseline model for most question answering domains.
 - [distilbert/distilbert-base-cased-distilled-squad](https://huggingface.co/distilbert/distilbert-base-cased-distilled-squad): Small yet robust model that can answer questions.

-This is only a subset of the supported models.
-Find the model that suits you best [here](https://huggingface.co/models?inference=warm&pipeline_tag=question-answering&sort=trending).
+Explore all available models and find the one that suits you best [here](https://huggingface.co/models?inference=warm&pipeline_tag=question-answering&sort=trending).

 ### Using the API